PepsRyuu/dock-window-preview/README.md

 ## Task List

 * Figure out how to show windows from other spaces and how to focus on them.
-* Minimize and close windows from the previews.
 * Keyboard Controls.
 * Once there's a great user experience, investigate how to contribute to brew.
 * Support auto-hiding dock and dock in alternate locations.